SouthernPark/AutoMLFaceMask/README.md

    >(2) run the docker image and put the module inside the docker container

-        run the docker image and name it as "serving_base": docker run -d --name serving_base gcr.io/cloud-devrel-public-resources/gcloud-container-1.14.0
+        a. run the docker image and name it as "serving_base": docker run -d --name serving_base gcr.io/cloud-devrel-public-resources/gcloud-container-1.14.0

-        enter into the docker container:
+        b. enter into the docker container:
         docker exec -it <container id>  /bin/bash

-        make dir under the tmp dir:
+        c. make dir under the tmp dir: cd tmp
-        cd tmp
         mkdir mounted_model
         mkdir 0001
         (You must make the dir one by one, or it will fail)

-        exit from docker container:
+        d. exit from docker container:
         exit

    >(3) put the trainer AutoML module in to the container